avsm/ocaml-docker-scripts/README.md

 This repository uses the [OCaml Dockerfile](https://avsm.github.io/ocaml-dockerfile) library to generate a series of Dockerfiles for various combinations of [OCaml](http://ocaml.org) and the [OPAM](https://opam.ocaml.org) package manager.
-There is a single simple script called `generate.ml` that outputs all the combinations and is easy to modify for your own use.
-You can also get this script by running:
+There are a set of small scripts that output all the combinations and are easy to modify, extend or duplicate for your own use.

     opam install docker-scripts